leszek-wojcik/robobo/docs/_posts/2018-01-12-unit_tests.md

 different endianness will output two different values.
 In our case both programs results producing same value as both platforms are little endian.

-There is a lot of engineering practices built on endiannes pitfalls.
+There is a few of engineering practices built on endiannes pitfalls.
 Engineers would like to write a code that is portable between machines.
 In this article I wont cover all of these methods but I would like to give you some common sense what are such practices about.

 Some advices I can give from my past experience:
+- First places to look for endianness issues are places were you dealing with interfaces that provides you chunks of memory on input instead of variables.
+  These are: network sockets, files, block devices and similar.
 - Avoid performing memory operations outside of variables
 - Similarly as above if you dealing with tables then don't expect code portability when casting table elements to different types
-- Avoid bit shift operators
+- Bit shift operators should be used in caution
-- Take a caution when casting memory to `struct`s or `class`es
+- Take a caution when casting memory to `struct`, `class` or bit fields.
-- Don't use bit fields
-- First places to look for endianness issues are places were you dealing with interfaces that provides you chunks of memory on input instead of variables.
-  These are: network sockets, files, block devices and similar.

 # Final remarks
 In today article I described embedded engineering practice on unit test execution on